Frequently Asked Questions

 No. FPF students take a majority of their Fall coursework through the FPF course offerings, and thus would not have the space in their schedule to participate in L&S First-Year Pathways.
 For more information on the FPF program, please contact fpf@berkeley.edu.

-Yes.
-Most L&S Pathway clusters carry an 11 or 12 unit course load – you will need to add another small unit course of 1-2 units to make the minimum course load (13 units) for full-time student status (you can ask your L&S advisor for suggestions during Golden Bear Advising).
-However, in order to help manage your course load for a more successful experience, we strongly suggest that you do NOT enroll in more 3-4 unit courses in this semester.
+It depends.
+Most L&S Pathway clusters carry an 11 or 12 unit course load, in which case you will need to add another small unit course of 1-2 units to make the minimum course load (13 units) for full-time student status.
+However, some clusters already carry 13 units, the minimum course load.
+We encourage you to ask your L&S adviser for suggestions during Golden Bear Advising.
+To help manage your course load for a more successful experience, we strongly suggest that you do NOT enroll in more 3-4 unit courses in this semester.

-You must be enrolled in L&S Pathways to take a “hub” course, which are only available as part of the cluster.
-However, you may be able to enroll in a “wing” course, outside of the Pathways program (this would be part of the regular class enrollment process in July).
+There are a few courses that are only available as part of the L&S Pathways program.
+However, you may be able to enroll independently in some of the other courses (this would be part of the regular class enrollment process in July, and would not constitute as part of the L&S Pathways program or related cohort offering).

 No – due to the high unit-load of the clusters, you cannot fit more than one within the unit cap.